 As the threat of becoming climate refugees appears to be more and more likely, it has never been more crucial for young people to receive a good quality education that prepares them for the changes they are likely to face.

 As a small island nation, Kiribati faces a lack of specialised teachers.
 Staff have identified English as an area in which they need outside assistance to support local teachers.
 The engagement of a native English speaker as an educational mentor will support quality, sustainable education for remote outer islands of Kiribati.

 How We’re Helping

 Throughout a long relationship with the people of Kiribati, Palms Australia has prepared many very effective volunteers in various fields.
 As a result, the schools have been able to develop so many more confident and capable local teachers and leaders.

-In 2019, Palms Australia is continuing this work by placing experienced primary teacher Bridget Kennelly to increase local access to quality education.
+Palms Australia is continuing this work by placing experienced primary teacher Bridget Kennelly to increase local access to quality education with Immaculate Heart College, Taborio.
 Bridget will work closely with local teachers and students to provide:

-- Professional development workshops to assist curriculum development, lesson preparation and classroom teaching;
+- Professional development workshops to assist English curriculum development, lesson preparation and classroom teaching;

-- Activities and lessons that interest and engage each student in a style appropriate to their gifts and needs;
+- Activities and lessons that interest and engage English students in a style appropriate to their gifts and needs.

 Is the Project Sustainable?